gabehowe/EverGlow/README.md

 # EverGlow
-This plugin is for my brother, who had a problem with his server where when people die they lose the glowing effect
-This plugin aims to put a stop to that
+A plugin for those who wish to glow for the rest of eternity